null

 How can I get the most therapeutic value out of amber jewellery?

-Can my baby wear the teething necklace while sleeping?
+Can my baby wear the necklace while sleeping?

 Is that the lighter amber collars are more powerful than darker colours?